vinay06vinay/valgrind-exercise-testing/README.md

 ```
 The above command can also be used once the errors has been corrected and the output is rebuild

+### Bugs Found:
+1. In the main.cpp, a unintialized variable is present.
+2. In the Analog Sensor.cpp a vector is initialized and then allocated dynamically on heap.
+This is not required to calculate the sum.
+So, the vector is initialized back to stack

 ### Extra Credit Answer
 1. Valgrind is a memory checking tool which works on the lower level and can detect memory errors, unintialization errors